Set up Email Alerts

 The Legal Checklist for Selling Your Business

 If you plan on selling your business, you'll need to consider more than what your lowest selling price might be.
-A lot goes into preparing a business for the market, which is why working with an experienced broker is often a good idea.
-He or she can help you get an accurate value for the business, market the company to the most possible buyers and negotiate a sale that works in your favour.
+A lot goes into preparing a business for the market, which is why working with an experienced business broker is essential.
+He or she can help you set an accurate value for the business, effectively market the company to the highest number of prospective buyers, create competition amongst buyers and negotiate a sale that optimises your return.

-But brokers aren't the only people you might consult when selling a company.
+But business brokers aren't the only people you might consult when selling a business.
 It's a good idea to get a legal professional involved, especially before you sign anything contractual.
-Here's a quick checklist of legal matters you might want to work with a solicitor on before you sell.
+Here's a quick checklist of legal matters you might want to work through with a solicitor before you go to market.

-- Ensure the manner by which you plan to sell the company minimises any tax or fee implications.
+- Ensure the method by which you sell the business avoids or minimises tax liability.

-- Ensure that all agreements and obligations are up-to-date; most experts recommend spending a year or more keeping updated on all agreements before placing your business on the market.
-This helps increase the value of the business and keeps surprise problems from coming up during the transaction.
+- Ensure that agreements, contracts and similar obligations are up-to-date.
+Carry out a thorough review before placing your business on the market.
+This helps increase the value of the business and prevents unexpected problems from coming up during sales negotiations.

-- Double check that any Government requirements are handled.
-One of the fastest ways to scare off buyers is to have an expensive regulatory requirement hanging over the business; even buyers who are willing to purchase anyway may want a steep discount on the sale price to make up for known future expenses.
+- Check regulatory and legislative compliance matters.
+One of the fastest ways to unsettle buyers is to have an expensive compliance obligation hanging over the business; even buyers who are willing to purchase anyway may want a steep discount on the sale price to compensate for future expenses.

-- Work with your broker and solicitor to ensure the sales agreement is comprehensive.
-Some things that should be included in the sales agreement include:
+- Work with your broker and solicitor to ensure the agreement for sale and purchase is comprehensive and protects your interests.
+Matters to be addressed include:

-- The time period for due diligence (this is the time the buyer has to investigate the business before making a final decision on the purchase)
+- The time period for due diligence (this is the time the buyer has to investigate the business after you have accepted a written offer but before the sale becomes unconditional.

-- Any conditions of the purchase (such as approval from the Landlord or Franchise)
+- Other conditions (such as consent from the Landlord or Franchisor)

 - Check the Personal Property Securities Register.
-If any property involved in the sale is listed, you'll need to remove security by seeking appropriate discharge before the sale is finalised.
+If any asset or property involved in the sale is listed, you'll need to remove security by seeking appropriate discharge before the sale is finalised.

-This checklist includes some common legal matters any business owner should consider when selling.
+This checklist includes some common legal matters every business owner should consider when selling.
 It's not comprehensive, and every transaction is unique.
-By working with experienced brokers and other professionals, you can protect your interests while seeking the best possible sales price for your company.
+By working with experienced brokers and other professionals, you can protect your interests while optimising the outcome of the sale of your business.